 Grenadine ties are most often produced in solid and subdued colours which makes its unique texture the focal point.
 The subtle class and simplicity of the grenadine tie help it pair well with a wide variety of outfits, including shirts with 'busier' patterns.

 If you prefer a minimalist wardrobe and have only a small selection of ties, a grenadine tie in a navy blue really ought to be included among them.
 A navy blue grenadine tie is utterly timeless and will complement almost any combination of shirt and suit you can imagine.

-For a more seasonally specific tie, grenadine silk in a rich burgundy can add a dash of warmth to any winter outfit.
+For a more seasonally specific tie, grenadine in a rich burgundy can add a dash of warmth to any winter outfit.
 Grenadine is sometimes produced in multi-coloured patterns, but the pattern should still be simple and elegant enough to allow the texture of the tie to shine through as in this blue tie with geometrical hints of orange.

 How to Wield a Grenadine Tie

-No matter how you choose to wear it, a grenadine silk tie makes an excellent addition to any wardrobe.
+No matter how you choose to wear it, a grenadine tie makes an excellent addition to any wardrobe.
 Plus, it can't hurt to go through life feeling a little bit like James Bond.
 Channelling that easy suaveness has got to be good for anyone's mood—and when you feel good, you better believe you look good too.

 Aklasu Grenadine Ties

 Our silk is produced by near century-old traditional wooden looms in Como, Italy by one of the oldest mills in Italy and Europe.
 This artisanal technique produces an authentically beautiful three-dimensional textured weave, making it very rare to come by.